-Finding your ideal job in the design profession isn’t easy, so to help, I asked a number of design employers to give advice to job applicants.
-The first in the series is kindly contributed by Eric Karjaluoto, partner and creative director at Vancouver-based smashLAB.
+Finding your ideal job in the design profession isn't easy, so to help, I asked a number of design employers to give advice to job applicants.
+First up is Eric Karjaluoto, partner and creative director at Vancouver-based smashLAB.

 Oodles...
 That's the best term I can use to describe the number of aspiring designers out there.
 We haven't seen less than a hundred applicants for any designer position posted at smashLAB.
 (Ever.)
 From a strict supply-and-demand standpoint, this allows employers like me to take my pick of the bunch.
 Here's what I look for: